Near East Foundation

 The NEF is the United States' oldest nonsectarian international development organization and the second American humanitarian organization to be chartered by an act of Congress.
 Near East Relief organized the world's first large-scale, modern humanitarian project in response to the unfolding Armenian and Assyrian genocides.

 Known as the Near East Foundation since 1930, NEF pioneered many of the strategies employed by the world's leading development organizations.
 In the past 100 years NEF has worked with partner communities in more than 40 countries.
-The foundation had organised the world's first great humanitarian project of the United States, in the beginning of the 20th century.

 Focus

-NEF is an operational non-governmental organization with projects in Armenia, Jordan, Lebanon, Mali, Morocco, the West Bank, Senegal, Sudan, and Syria.
+NEF is an operational NGO with projects in Armenia, Jordan, Lebanon, Mali, Morocco, the West Bank, Senegal, Sudan, and Syria.
 In these countries, it works with disadvantaged social groups including people coping with conflict, displacement, exclusion, and climate change.
 The organization focuses on three program areas that are aimed at addressing development challenges in the long-term: peacebuilding, sustainable agriculture and natural resource management, and microenterprise development.
 It is structured to work with local partners to deliver services.
 NEF's partners include local and international non-governmental organizations, bilateral and multilateral donors, foundations, financial institutions, and government ministries.